 encryptProject Administrator: The encrypt Development Team

-encrypt is a small application which has been designed, from the beginning (all three of them so far), to be as simple to use as possible and have the smallest file size (download time) achievable.
-The idea is small and simple, yet the encryption aims to be a strong as possible, as well as giving the user the choice about how their data is secured.
+encrypt is a small application which has been designed, from the beginning (all three of them so far), to be as simple to use as is practical.
+The idea is small and simple, yet with encryption that aims to be a strong as possible, while also giving the user the choice about how their data is secured.

-It has been written in C, using GTK for the GUI (requires at least version 3.0), to help increase the portability to as many different operating systems as is useful.
-In addition to the dependency on the GTK, the desktop builds also now depend on the GNU library libgcrypt for the encryption and hash algorithms; this increases the number of available algorithms for the end user, and also ensures that the implementations are correct and (largely) free of (serious) bugs :-)
+It is mostly written in C, and uses the GTK for the GUI (version 3.0 or later), to help increase the portability and usefulness across many different operating systems.
+All of the cryptographic functions are provided by libgcrypt; this increases the number of available algorithms for the end user, and also ensures that the implementations are correct and (largely) free of (serious) bugs :-)

 Not only do we have an Android version, but we also now have a native release for Mac OS X!
 (Of course if you would prefer, you can still build an X11 version using Homebrew and following the typical *nix instructions in the documentation.)

-It's this level of portability—and simplicity—which we hope will make encrypt more useful to people who use different operating systems in different situations: home, office, on the go, etc. as it uses the same algorithms and interface.
-Be aware that the Whirlpool algorithm algorithm is different on desktops versus Android.
+It's this level of portability and simplicity which we hope will make encrypt more useful to people who use different operating systems in different situations: home, office, on the go, etc. as it uses the same algorithms and interface.
+Be aware that the Whirlpool algorithm is different on desktops versus Android.

 NB: It has been noted that some characters, when used in the password, aren't completely cross-platform; for instance the character £ doesn't play well on Android devices.

-Binary packages, and GPG signatures, for version 2015.01 are available below for x64 architectures (unless otherwise specified):
+Binary packages, and GPG signatures, for version 2020.01 are available below (as well as at Sourceforge):